wechto/paper/README.md

 BEAR: We identify bootstrapping error as a key source of instability in current methods.
 Bootstrapping error is due to bootstrapping from actions that lie outside of the training data distribution, and it accumulates via the Bellman backup operator.

-  :curly_loop: [Conservative Q-Learning for Offline Reinforcement Learning](https://arxiv.org/pdf/2006.04779.pdf) :+1: :fire: :volcano: :sweat_drops:  ​ ​
+  :curly_loop: [Conservative Q-Learning for Offline Reinforcement Learning](https://arxiv.org/pdf/2006.04779.pdf) :+1: :fire: :volcano: :sweat_drops: :boom:

   conservative Q-learning (CQL), which aims to address these limitations by learning a conservative Q-function such that the expected value of a policy under this Q-function lower-bounds its true value.